Transcripts

 Expecting failures

-It's possible to write a transcript that expects a failure.
-Add the ucm :error tag to the fenced code block to indicate that the UCM should expect a failure when running the enclosed block.
+Add the :error tag to a fenced code block to indicate that the UCM should expect a failure when running the enclosed block.

 ``` ucm :error